 Kheerganga trek can be done during any months of the year, but if you’re planning to trek during heavy snowfall months (sometimes it doesn’t snow at all), then you have to be a little cautious as the trail becomes slippery.
 This trek takes you through many splendid Himalayan valleys and villages, which gives you an opportunity to capture some of the greatest nature shots of your life.

-Tips: Do carry a sleeping bag, woolen gloves & socks, and wind-proof jacket.
+Tips: Do carry a sleeping bag, woolen gloves and socks, and wind-proof jacket.

 Himachal Holiday Packages On TravelTriangle